petergithub/notes/tech/ubuntuNotes.md

 :g/^\s*$/d	delete the blank lines
 :%s/\s\+/,/g	use a substitution (:s///) over each line (%) to replace all (g) continuous whitespace (\s\+) with a comma (,).

+### less
+for `less`, the sequences \(, \), \n, and in some implementations \{, \}, \+, \?, \| and other backslash+alphanumerics have special meanings.
+You can get away with not quoting $^] in some positions in some implementations.

+less `&pattern` is like grep in less
+Display only lines which match the pattern; lines which do not match the pattern are not displayed.
+If pattern is empty (if you type & immediately followed by ENTER), any filtering is turned off, and all lines are displayed
+`&eth[01]`  will display lines containing eth0 or eth1
+`&arp.*eth0` will display lines containing arp followed by eth0 `&arp|dns`  will display lines containing arp or dns `!` can invert any of the above: `&!event`

 ### find grep sed
 ```
 grep pattern files - 搜索 files 中匹配 pattern 的内容